 Monitoring and Assessing

-By April 2017, the local and national public bodies across Wales covered by the Act were required to publish their well-being objectives and steps, showing how they will improve the social, environmental, economic and cultural well-being of Wales and contribute to the seven national well-being goals.
+In April 2017, public bodies across Wales covered by the Act were required to publish their well-being objectives and steps for the first time, showing how they will improve the social, environmental, economic and cultural well-being of Wales and contribute to the seven national well-being goals.

 The Auditor General for Wales

-The Auditor General for Wales is charged with examining how the five ways of working are being used by public bodies.
-The complementary nature of our functions, in addition to the ethos of the legislation (integration, collaboration and involvement in particular) have led us, the Auditor General for Wales and the Commissioner, to work very closely together and we developed parallel and complementary strategies to discharge our functions.
+The complementary nature of our functions, in addition to the ethos of the legislation (integration, collaboration and involvement in particular) means we work closely together to seek to align out functions.
 It is paramount to us that we do not send conflicting messages to public bodies and that we pull together in the same direction to drive the deep and right changes towards the Wales we want.